danbev/learning-iot/README.md

-Before any movement has occured we have the following Formal Charge for P
+Before any movement has occured we have the following Formal Charge for P:
 ```
      ⌈*⌉
      ⌊*⌋ *